juangallostra/AltitudeEstimation/README.md

 My current workflow to use this code, which is not as elegant as it could be is:

+0. Check the port being used by the board and modify line 30 of `main.py` accordingly.
+Do the same with the baudrate (line 31) if you plan on using a different one.

 1. Capture the terminal printed values into a log file:

 		$ python main.py > log.txt